Woman with her head down on a laptop at her desk, exhausted by ADHD burnout

 What not to do

 Do not wait for motivation to return before resting.
-In ADHD burnout, energy follows reduced load, not the other way round.
+In ADHD burnout, energy follows a reduced load, not the other way round.
 Rest first.

 Do not compare your output to your pre-burnout self.
 That baseline was already running on borrowed reserves.
 Aim for a sustainable level, not the old unsustainable one.